MaximSimeonovIvanov/workwear-catalog-website/README.md

 **DNS challenge propagation timing:** Certbot created the TXT record in Cloudflare but Let's Encrypt verified before it had propagated.
 Fixed by setting Propagation Seconds to 120 in NPM.

+**DRF throttling not firing with multiple Gunicorn workers:** All 65 test requests returned 200 despite a 60/min limit.
+Root cause: Django's default `LocMemCache` is per-process.
+With 3 workers each seeing ~22 requests, none ever reached 60.
+Fixed by switching to `FileBasedCache` — all workers share the same on-disk counters.

+**`NEXT_PUBLIC_` variable undefined in production bundle:** Turnstile's site key was `undefined` in the browser despite being in `.env.production`.
+Root cause: `.env.production` lives outside the Docker build context (`frontend/` directory), so Docker never copies it into the build.
+Next.js bakes `NEXT_PUBLIC_` variables at build time, not runtime — if the variable isn't present during `npm run build`, the bundle contains `undefined` forever.
+Fixed by passing the value as a Docker build arg in `docker-compose.prod.yml` and declaring it as `ARG` + `ENV` in `Dockerfile.prod`.

+**Docker layer cache serving stale build:** After adding the env var, rebuilding without `--no-cache` finished in 1.4 seconds with all steps marked `CACHED` — the bundle still contained `undefined`.
+Docker saw no source file changes and reused the previous build entirely.
+Fixed with `docker compose build --no-cache frontend`.

 ---

 ## Deployment